The Ultimate Guide to Health Coaching Prices

 Single sessions, charged per session or hour, are typically either for an introductory needs assessment (as a one-off) or as ad-hoc sessions.
 Ad-hoc sessions can be offered after a program or package has finished, or as an up-sell within a membership.

 A program is a set number of consecutive sessions, e.g. 8-week program, 12-week program, 6 month program with either weekly, fortnightly or monthly sessions or some combination of these.

 A lot of people use the word program and package interchangeably.

-I prefer to define a package as a program of some kind for a fixed period, but with other value-adds bundled in, for a higher price.
-For example, you package up a coaching program with 4 PT session, or a wellbeing journal and water bottle, or some other combination of services, products, ebooks etc. A package might have a more flexible time period within which it can be used.
+I prefer to define a package as a program of some kind for a fixed period but with other value-adds bundled in, for a higher price.
+For example, you package up a coaching program with 4 PT sessions, a wellbeing journal and water bottle, or some other combination of services, products, ebooks etc. A package might have a more flexible time period within which it can be used.